Your cart is currently empty!

 The work towards full recovery: school, exercise, appetite, relapse-prevention and the rest (Phase 2)

-This is a section from Chapter 10 of 'Anorexia and other eating disorders – how to help your child eat well and be well'
+Extracts from Chapter 10 of 'Anorexia and other eating disorders – how to help your child eat well and be well'

 Steps to independence and total recovery